navgurukul/sansaar/docs/authentication.md

                     "id": "730"
                     },
                 "token": "-a-meraki-jwt-token-"
             }

-    as a response. user.id can be used to link it to a google account.
+    user.id can be used to link it to a google account.

 - /users/auth/google :
     Flow 1 - When user wants to create an account with google.